Brewblox services

 Services overview

 Services are configured using the docker-compose.yml file.
-YAML (opens new window) is a markup language that uses indentation to show nested values.
+YAML is a markup language that uses indentation to show nested values.
 You can follow this guide to install a graphical text editor for your configuration files.

 A shortened configuration file: